bugsduggan/pyfish/README.md

 Pyfish
 ======

-A very simple CLI interface for working with UCI chess engines
+A very simple CLI interface for working with UCI chess engines.

 Commands
 ========

-Just run .pyfish.py --help for a summary of the commands available
+Just run `.pyfish.py --help` for a summary of the commands available.

+Essentially, if you give it a list of moves (like `e2e4 e7e5...`) it will find you the best next move.

+If you run it with the `-i` or `--interactive` flag, you can play a game against the computer.
+(specifying 'w' or 'b' after the flag will allow you to play as that colour.
+The default is to play as white)

 Making it work
 ==============